jsphotos205/strava/streamlit/pages/md/RRGCC_Land.md

 # RRGCC Running Data

-Going further into the Strava run_data to only collect runs from RRGCC land
+After merging the weather data and run data earlier in the [strava_api.ipynb](https://github.com/jsphotos205/strava/blob/main/strava_api.ipynb "strava_api.ipynb link") we aim to go further into the Strava run_data to only collect runs from RRGCC land.

 * For this particular project I want to focus on RRGCC owned and operated land
   * Most common local running location for my runs